Displaying all 16 Comment

 In any case, there is always something to glean from any maker, and most works have a way of communicating something that has not been communicated in the manner that was selected, which really makes every film quite a unique experience.

-Obscure Late Night Movie Trailers about 1 year ago
+Obscure Late Night Movie Trailers over 1 year ago

 Australian video trailer for DeSimone’s Chatterbox!
 (1977)

-Did Bergman just make "filmed plays"? about 1 year ago
+Did Bergman just make "filmed plays"? over 1 year ago

 The argument is interesting, perhaps for his earlier works, which is perhaps when the argument makes more sense.
 There is a period in his earlier work where he was not sure if he was going to focus more on theater (stage) or filmmaking, and in may cases some of his screenplays were scripted so they could become plays later, which is why some of them exist that way (including previously mentioned Cries and Whispers).